maiskt/hackathon.github.io/docs/06-Bank.md

       FF5         |  Does your bank offer at least one of the following services: savings, money transfers, insurance, or investment?
 It                      does not matter if you use those services, I just want to know whether they are offered
       FF9         |  When was the last time you made a deposit or withdrawal using a bank account, or maintained a bank account for any                      other financial activity, other than today?

-* Levels
+Levels
-       + Yes
+* 1=Yes
-       + No
+* 0=No

-* Note:
+Note:
-       + The full-service filter(FF5) was not applied to the following surveys: Bangladesh(2016-2018), India(2016-2018), Nigeria(2017), Pakistan(2017), and all 2013 surveys.
+* The full-service filter(FF5) was not applied to the following surveys: Bangladesh(2016-2018), India(2016-2018), Nigeria(2017), Pakistan(2017), and all 2013 surveys.

 ## INACTIVE_BANK

-* Description: Counts individuals who have an account registered in their name with a full-service bank but have not used it in the last 90 days before the survey.
+Counts individuals who have an account registered in their name with a full-service bank but have not used it in the last 90 days before the survey.
 For example, Kenya 2017 uses the following questions.

  Question Index   |                       Question
   ----------------|-------------------------------------------------------------